Wills & Probate - making or contesting a Will

 All these circumstances may offer grounds for challenging the Court’s granting of Probate (in effect, a Court Order acknowledging the authenticity of a Will and enabling the Executor to administer the Estate).
 Probate is sought by the Executor of the Will following the death of the Deceased.
 You are entitled to challenge the issuing of Probate if any of the grounds listed above can be proved.

 Secondly, once Probate is granted, a Will may be challenged if a person believes they have been treated unfairly or inadequately, or that they may have missed out entirely on part of the inheritance.
-A Will may be successfully challenged if the person (“the Claimant”) can establish that the Deceased had a responsibility to make provision (or better provision).
+A Will may be successfully challenged if the person (“the Claimant”) can establish that the Deceased had a responsibility to make provision (or better provision) for them.

-Should you wish to fight a Will, you should be aware of what the Court will consider as relevant factors, the implications of challenging a Will, and the process itself.
+Should you wish to contest a Will, you should be aware of what the Court will consider as relevant factors, the implications of challenging a Will, and the process itself.

 Deadline: Remember – a valid Will may only be contested for up to six months after the granting of Probate.

 If a person dies without a Will, their Estate is distributed according to a formula set out in the Administration and Probate Act.
-This formula may be inappropriate in all of the circumstances and can be challenged if the formula does not make proper provision for a person for whom the Deceased had a responsibility.
+This formula may be inappropriate in some circumstances and can be challenged if the formula does not make proper provision for a person for whom the Deceased had a responsibility.

 The Court must consider any of the following factors when considering a claim on a Will: